rajneeshnext/woo-admin-add-sortable-column-productlist/README.md

-# Add column to Product list table inside the Admin
+# Add column to WOO Product list table inside the Admin
 # Allow user to sort by that column